 More Specific Gear

-You can pick up a Jetboil if you’re doing a camping road-trip or plan on making a backpacking meal for your elopement.
-We have spent too many hours in high winds at 12,000 ft trying to boil water with other setups.
-Jetboil boils water super quick and makes it easy to make coffee or meals on the go.
+You can pick up a Jetboil if you’re doing a camping road trip or plan on making a backpacking meal for your elopement.
+I have spent too many hours in high winds at 12,000 ft trying to boil water with other setups.
+Jetboil boils water super quickly and makes it easy to make coffee or meals on the go.
+Just be sure to pick up fuel before your elopement trip!

-We always recommend carrying bear spray in grizzly bear country: Montana or Wyoming.
-And for safety sake, we carry bear spray in Northern Washington or in areas known for frequent wildlife encounters.
-Chances of an encounter are rare.
+I always recommend carrying bear spray in grizzly bear country (Montana or Wyoming).
+And for safety’s sake, I carry bear spray in other areas known for frequent wildlife encounters.
+The chances of an encounter are rare.
 This is just a cautionary recommendation, and you’ll often see signs posted in areas that recommend it.

 Keep in mind, bear spray cannot be brought onto an aircraft.
 So if you’re flying in, you’ll want to buy it locally.
 Also, bear spray is prohibited in some places like Yosemite National Park.